Courses in Sustainability Solutions

 Location: 107 Norman Smith Hall

 This course is designed to introduce undergraduate and graduate students to innovative interdisciplinary research focused on understanding and solving sustainability problems.
 Through weekly seminars, the course will provide participants with opportunities to learn about effective strategies for problem-solving that blend the strengths of different academic disciplines and build productive partnerships with diverse stakeholders representing government, the private sector, and non-governmental organizations.
 Students will prepare a short reflection paper based on each week’s seminar.
-Click here for a full list of fall talks.
+Click here for a full list of spring talks.

 Seminar topics include the following sustainability challenges: marine fisheries management, solid waste management, invasive forest pests and tribal communities, sustainable energy solutions, climate-smart agricultural development, and the future of dams.